“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 “Sure, Aayam?”

 This was a hard ball for me on my head, my son hit the ball right on my head.
-I was short-tempered and rude.
+I was obviously short-tempered and rude.

 I realized that I’d spent many years as a short tempered rude dad.
 At that moment, I also realized I need to change.
 But how?

 Most importantly, I realized that raising my son was not about correcting his shortcomings and yelling at him.
 He could correct himself at some point in the future.
-I was worried how I would nurture this precocious strength that he displayed at an age under 4.
+I was worried how I would nurture this precocious strength that he displayed at an age under four.

 I asked myself how I could read the desires, needs, and emotions of my son with reasonable accuracy.